divinecuration/divinecuration.github.io/_posts/2020-09-26-hui-technics.md

 ---
 layout: post
-title:  "Note X"
-subtitle: "Yuk Hui on Technics, Time and Geometry"
+title: "Yuk Hui on Technics, Time and Geometry"
 date: 2020-09-26 05:23:00
-categories: [thoughts, notes, clippings]
+categories: [thoughts, tech, temporality]
-excerpt_separator: <!--end_excerpt-->
-mathjax: true
 ---

 Here's a few snippets pulled from Yuk Hui's essay _The Question Concerning Technology In China_.
 These come from a later section about geometry and temporalisation that I found interesting in relation to some [recent avenues](2020/08/25/anaphora-deixis.html) I've been exploring on time, and which also elaborates on some of Bernard Stiegler's ideas about technology.